D8-X/d8x-trader-infra/README.md

 - Provisioned database cluster in linode.
 You can get the ID of database cluster from the cluster management url (https://cloud.linode.com/databases/postgresql/<ID>) or via `linode-cli`.

+Setting everything up can take about 10 minutes.

+# Limitations and caveats

+- If default port numbers are changed, make sure to edit `nginx.conf` before running `run.sh`.